ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/collision_monitor/configuring-collision-monitor-node.md

 As such, this does not provide hard real-time safety certifications, but uses the same types of techniques with the same types of data for users that do not have safety-rated laser sensors, safety-rated controllers, or wish to use any type of data input (e.g. pointclouds from depth or stereo or range sensors).

 This is a useful and integral part of large heavy industrial robots, or robots moving with high velocities, around people or other dynamic agents (e.g. other robots) as a safety mechanism for high-response emergency stopping.
-The costmaps / trajectory planners will handle most situations, but this is to handle obstacles that virtually appear out of no where (from the robot’s perspective) or approach the robot at such high speed it needs to immediately stop to prevent collision.
+The costmaps / trajectory planners will handle most situations, but this is to handle obstacles that virtually appear out of no where (from the robot's perspective) or approach the robot at such high speed it needs to immediately stop to prevent collision.

-See the package’s `README` for more complete information.
+See the package's `README` for more complete information.
 For more information how to bring-up your own Collision Monitor node, please refer to the [Using Collision Monitor][using-collision-monitor] tutorial.

 Also, the practical demonstration of Collision Monitor abilities presented at 6th ROS Developers Day 2023, could be found below: